loopbackio/loopback.io/pages/en/lb4/Routes.md

 ## Operations

 Operations are JavaScript functions that accept Parameters.
-They can be implemented as plain JavaScript functions or as methods in [[Controllers]].
+They can be implemented as plain JavaScript functions or as methods in [Controllers](Controllers.html).

 ```js
 // greet is a basic operation